-Injections are unavoidably needed to manage insulin-dependent diabetes, whether through daily insulin shots, a continuous glucose monitor (C.G.M.), or even an insulin pump.
+Injections are unavoidable in managing insulin-dependent diabetes , whether through daily insulin shots, a continuous glucose monitor (C.G.M.), or even an insulin pump.

 Why Do People Get Bruises From Injections?